Mexican muralism: Elena Huerta Muzquiz, created the largest mural in Mexico by a woman

-Rina Lazo, Rivera's "Right Hand" Woman
+Rina Lazo, Rivera's "Right Hand" woman

 As Rina Lazo worked alongside Rivera, she became heavily influenced by his artwork and even helped him on one of the most outstanding murals of the Mexican Revolution: "Sueno de Una Tarde Dominical en la Alameda Central" (Dream of a Sunday Afternoon in Alameda Central Park).
 She became Rivera's assistant for a total of ten years, right up until his death in 1957.
 However, she also worked on her own pieces and ultimately had to navigate through her own personal struggles on how to fully depict Mexican nationalism in her own way.
 Moreover, painting alongside Rivera helped her understand the concepts of Mexican muralism which captured social and political awareness but also showed the indigenous roots that have shaped Latin Americans and Mexicans.
 At the time, it was rare for a woman to have such popularity and independence, but despite working in a heavily male dominated field, Lazo successfully managed to become a muralist.
-While she was originally from Guatemala, Huerta began to grow fond of Mexico during her collaboration with Rivera despite originally being from Guatemala, ultimately showing the influence that the Mexican Revolution had through her artwork.
+While she was originally from Guatemala, Lazo began to grow fond of Mexico during her collaboration with Rivera, ultimately showing the influence that the Mexican Revolution had through her artwork.

+Marion Greenwood

+Created murals at the Universidad Michoacana de San Nicolas de Hidalgo in Morelia and Abelardo L. Rodríguez Market in Mexico City, among others.